Babies cry for all sorts of reasons. Hunger. Thirst. Discomfort. Sometimes just to exercise their lungs.

 Finally, at wits end, I called the county nurse.
 When she arrived, I put my son down.
 Of course, he started crying immediately.
 I jumped up to go get him, tears streaming down my face.
 The county nurse told me to sit down again.
 “But he’s crying,” I sobbed.

 “I can hear him,” she said.
 “Before you go get him, I want to ask you a few questions.
 It will only take a couple of minutes.”

 She started asking her questions.
 I quit crying.
 About five minutes later, she said, “Listen.”

 “I don’t hear anything,” I said.

-Try it.
-Of course, if this doesn’t work for you, check with your pediatrician to be sure there is no physical reason for the constant crying.
+If you have a "fussy baby", try it.
+Of course, first you should check with your pediatrician to be sure there is no physical reason for the constant crying.

 Enjoy your baby, but remember, you are the Mom.
-Many times throughout his life, you will need to do what is right (yes best) for him which will be exactly contrary to what he wants you to do.
-If you are doing all the right things most of the time, feel safe to follow your heart.
+Many times throughout your lives together, what is right for him will seem to be the exact opposite of what he wants you to do.
+If you are doing the right things most of the time, feel safe.
+Follow your heart.

 Ask yourself if what you want to do in any situation, will: